saucelabs/sauce-docs/docs/dev/test-configuration-options.md

 <p><small>| OPTIONAL | BOOLEAN | <span className="sauceGreen">Desktop Only</span> | <span className="sauceGreen">BETA</span> | </small></p>

 Enables [Chrome DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/) support, which is disabled by default on Sauce Labs platform.
 This allows Selenium 4 clients to use [Bi-Directional functionality](https://www.selenium.dev/documentation/webdriver/bidirectional/).
 In particular, this capability exposes the WebSocket endpoint which is available under `se:cdp` field in session startup response body.
-This endpoint can be used to issue WebDriver BiDi commands as described by the [specification](https://w3c.github.io/webdriver-bidi/).
+This endpoint can be used to issue Chrome DevTools Protocol commands as described by the [specification](https://chromedevtools.github.io/devtools-protocol/).
 The default value is `false`.

 The `devTools` capability is **not compatible** with [`extendedDebugging`](#extendeddebugging) capability.